ericsonghi/EricSong_BlueStampPortfolio/index.md

 # Ball Tracker Robot
 From glowing bugs to AI robots, my journey at BlueStamp has been filled with adversity and opportunity.
+The Ball Tracker Robot works by detecting a red ball using AI to determine its next course of action

 | **Engineer** | **School** | **Area of Interest** | **Grade** |